Editor’s Note: This post was updated on August 24, 2018, for accuracy and comprehensiveness. It was originally published on July 12, 2017.

 At the simplest macronutrient level, fruit is comprised of a simple sugar called fructose.
 That means that fruit should only be looked at as a sugar, right?

-In other words, fruit may help foster “good” bacteria that help prevent weight gain.
+In other words, fruit may help foster “healthy” bacteria that help prevent weight gain.

-Because of the purported benefits of fruit consumption, the USDA recommends 2 cups of fruit per day, depending on your age, and says that making half of each plate you eat fruit and vegetables can be an effective strategy to help prevent weight gain.
-However, they also count fruit juice as part of your daily fruit intake.
+Because of the essential nutrients you can get from fruit consumption (like Folate, Vitamin C, and Vitamin B1), the USDA recommends 2 cups of fruit per day, depending on your age, and says that making half of each plate you eat fruit and vegetables can be an effective strategy for weight maintenance.

 Does eating lots of fruit have negative effects on body composition because of the high sugar content?